 The motor works conjointly with the brush system.
 Debris is agitated by the brush, and the suction system collects it.
 The package also includes a side brush responsible for sweeping debris into the machine’s path in preparation for suctioning.
 So, how do these two models compare?

-AeroVac models work like other vacuums and canister.
+AeroVac models work like other vacuums and canisters.
 They gather not only dirt but also dispose of bad smells and allergens.
 These two devices have two kinds of filtering systems, including AeroForce and AeroVac.
-While the former has actual filters, the latter makes use of HEPA like filters.
+While the former has actual filters, the latter makes use of HEPA-like filters.

-The ideal system is the actual filters, which is roughly 99.8% effective, in comparison to the HEPA style ones that are around 85-90% effective.
-The 690 model has been manufactured with the former AeroVac filtration technology, which makes use of the filters.
+The ideal system is the actual filters, which are roughly 99.8% effective, in comparison to the HEPA-style ones which are around 85-90% effective.
+The 690 models have been manufactured with the former AeroVac filtration technology, which makes use of the filters.
 So, it is not the most effective one for people suffering from allergies.
 However, considering its affordability, this shouldn’t really disturb you.

 Both models come with a side brush that allows them to clean the edges as they go.
 Several vacuums, even those that are full-sized, often have trouble cleaning edges.
-However, on both models, they are effective in clearing dirt found close to the walls.
-Simply, they sweep the dirt into the direction of the suction and brush tool of the robot.
+However, both models, are effective in clearing dirt found close to the walls.
+Simply, they sweep the dirt in the direction of the suction and brush tool of the robot.

 As stated above, this edge cleaning brush strives to get rid of the debris from the corners and edges of walls since it sweeps along baseboards and gets as far as it can into corners.
 So, it helps to get into areas that can’t be accessed by the main brush rollers.
 The fundamental objective is to access the debris in these places that are out of reach and push it into places that the device can access.
 Next, it is gathered and placed into the bin.
 However, you will see that with both these models, rather than collecting the lighter debris, it is normally pushed around.